 - Stir the pasta, peas, and goat cheese sauce with the asparagus mixture and toss to combine; divide between four bowls and garnish with basil and Parmesan cheese to serve.

 Pasta cooking water is the key to silky, luxurious pasta sauces.
-The starch in the water helps thicken sauces and helps create a sauce that will cling to pasta.
+The starch in the water helps it thicken and create a sauce that will cling to pasta.
 To get the effect of restaurant-quality sauces, undercook the pasta by about a minute, then cook the entire pasta, sausage and sauce mixture for 1 minute in the skillet to really coat the pasta and meld flavors.

 What others are saying